Posts Categorised: Field

 Unless the judges have already told you you’re out, wait for the marshal to do callbacks in AKC.
 If you didn’t pass the first series, you don’t get to run the next series.

-If you’re still in the running, there will be another, shorter, handlers meeting and a test dog.
+If you’re still in the running, there will be another shorter handlers meeting and a test dog.
 Again ask any questions you have.

 Getting your ribbon

 Most AKC clubs will meet at the clubhouse or headquarters after judges have reviewed their judging sheets and discussed passes and fails.
-Often pass/fail is clear for the majority of dogs, but a few will need to be discussed until both judges agree.

 The drive home